PrateekRajput12/Elearning/Readme.md

 - like sending otp --> verifying otp --> user registered successfully --> checked that user already exist
 - All working fine till here
 - it was such good process for generating otp and checking and creating user

+# 5 Created  Login Controller
+- created login logic and sent the cookie using res.cookie
+- Created isAuth to verify user
+- Then create getProfile for user